Or, “0-130MPH in 25 years”

 –2016: An attempt to return to a simple-to-own, simple-to-run car that was also an experiment in the “low weight/low horsepower vs high weight/high horsepower” debate that would crop up when discussing the 10-horsepower-per-pound rule that formed the core of the ST class.
 It was also a bit of a “Frankencar” in that it was Civic Si coupe from the A-pillar forward, Civic DX sedan from there back, and Acura RSX in the engine/gearbox.

-Great car, well built, and a former two-time national champion in NASA’s Honda Challenge class, but ultimately something of a “Integra redux” in that I always had people to race against, but not in my class.
+Great car, well built, and a former two-time national champion in NASA’s Honda Challenge class, but ultimately something of an “Integra redux” in that I always had people to race against, but not in my class.
 (For ST, it looks like around 300 HP and 3000 pounds is the sweet spot.)

 Car #5: 2006 Ford Mustang GT

-–current: This car is sort of a double-attempt to recapture the “get in and go race”-style of the Integra while also getting closer to what seems to be the ideal ST horsepower and weight numbers.
+–2023: This car is sort of a double-attempt to recapture the “get in and go race”-style of the Integra while also getting closer to what seems to be the ideal ST horsepower and weight numbers.
 Unfortunately, and it’s maybe a little early to draw this conclusion, it’s looking like most of the ST cars have either become SST cars (8.5:1 for a horsepower-to-weight ratio instead of 10:1) or have just disappeared from the track completely.